Skip to the content

 Members of bars in other mandatory CLE states are requested to contact the CLEW office for information on obtaining credit in their states.

 The University of Wisconsin provides equal opportunities in employment and programming, including Title IX requirements.
-If you have a disability and desire accommodations, please advise us when you register.
-Requests are confidential.
+Please advise the CLEW office at the time of registration if you are handicapped and desire special accommodations.
+Your request will be kept confidential.

-MAIL: Please print the ONLINE registration form.
+Mail: Please print the Online registration form.
+Be sure to indicate the workshop sessions you will be attending.
 Complete the registration form and mail with payment to CLEW‑Traffic Law Program, Law School Building, 975 Bascom Mall, Room 2348, Madison, WI 53706.